Akleiman12/backend-demo/README.md

-# Frontend Demo for SweetCherry Tech
+# Backend Demo

-This project is a test presentation for SweetCherry Tech.
-There are two repositories for this project: frontend-sct and backend-sct; both are needed to see the whole proyect working.
+This project is a test version of a basic backend.
+There are two repositories for this project: frontend-demo and backend-demo; both are needed to see the whole proyect working.

 ## Requirements